martbetz/martbetz.github.io/faq.md

 ### Will you repair my lens? ###

-I’ve neither the time nor the patience.
+I lack both time and reason.

 ### Can I hire you? ###